 3. Building mounted architectural “accent lights” are encouraged to emphasize architectural character and signage.

 4. Thoroughfares.
 All existing streets and any newly constructed streets, roadways or alleys shall remain private.
-The design of new streets, roadways, or alleys and modifications to existing streets shall adhere to the requirements set forth in Tables 6-1 and 6-2, annexed to this Bylaw and made a part of it.
-Table 6-1 summarizes metrics for thoroughfares in the BHOD; Table 6-2 sets forth the amount of parking required for different uses.
+The design of new streets, roadways, or alleys and modifications to existing streets shall adhere to the requirements of the Hamilton Subdivision Regulations.

-ANNEX TABLE 6 - 1 THOROUGHFARE METRICS

 5. Parking Requirements.
 Parking shall be provided for each permitted use based upon the minimum requirements outlined by use in Table 6-2 Required Vehicle Parking.
 The required vehicle parking requirements may be waived or modified by the Planning Board if it determines that sufficient parking exists.
-All parking areas shall comply with applicable state laws and regulations regarding size and accessibility.
+All accessible parking areas shall comply with applicable state laws and regulations regarding size and accessibility.

 ANNEX TABLE 6-2 REQUIRED VHICLE PARKING SPACE AMOUNTS

 6. Sidewalks.
-All streets shall have sidewalks which are a minimum width of 5 feet, and have a continuous unobstructed path of a width no less than 60 inches.
-At-grade pedestrian crossings should be used where possible, eliminating the need for curb ramps.
-Bollards should be used at such crossings for pedestrian and vehicle separation.
+If in Planning Board determines that sidewalks are required on new streets as part of its review of new streets under the Hamilton Subdivision Regulations, such sidewalks shall be a minimum width of 5 feet.

 7. Signage.
-The provisions of §6.3 of the Hamilton Zoning Bylaw shall apply for all building specific signage (e.g., tenants' identification, directory, parking) within the BHOD, subject to the following:
+Notwithstanding anything to the contrary in the Hamilton Zoning Bylaw, no approvals shall be required for any signage within 100 feet of a public way located outside of the BHOD.
+The provisions of §6.3 of the Hamilton Zoning Bylaw shall apply for all signage visible from a public way outside of the BHOD, subject to the following:

 A. Site signage at entrances.
 For developments with multiple structures within the BHOD, site signage at the main entrance(s) to the entire project for identification of the project is permitted, to be located on a free-standing structure.
 Such sign shall not exceed thirty-six (36) square feet in size and shall be mounted a maximum of two (2) feet to the underside of the sign and a maximum of ten (10) feet to the top of the sign measured from the average of the locus of the sign.

 B. Directories.
 A single project tenant directory sign is permitted, to be located on a free-standing structure.
-Such directory sign shall for each of the BHOD’s commercial buildings' main tenants not exceed thirty-six (36) square feet in size and shall be mounted a maximum of two (2) feet to the underside of the sign and maximum of ten (10) feet to the top of the sign measured from the average grade of the locus of the sign.
+Such directory sign for each of the BHOD’s commercial buildings' main tenants shall not exceed thirty-six (36) square feet in size and shall be mounted a maximum of two (2) feet to the underside of the sign and maximum of ten (10) feet to the top of the sign measured from the average grade of the locus of the sign.

 C. Site directional signage.
 Site directional signage is allowed provided each such sign may be no larger than three (3) square feet in size.
 Such signs may be posted not closer than twenty (25) feet on center.

-D. Additional Signage.
+D. Additional Signage or Larger Signage.
 No other additional signs or increases in sign dimensions are allowed except by Special Permit from the Planning Board.

-8. Tree Preservation and Landscaping.
+8. Landscaping.
 A landscape plan shall be required and approved.

 A. General Standards.

-1. Landscape design shall enhance the quality and character of the BHOD by coordinating public and private space, providing spatial definition to the public realm, screening undesirable places/sounds/odors, and increasing health and safety.

-2. Landscape design should maximize use of green infrastructure stormwater best management practices (BMPs) such as pervious paving, bioretention systems, rain gardens, bioswales, terraces, and stormwater planters to slow and treat stormwater runoff while providing multiple additional community benefits.
+1. If necessary to mitigate stormwater impacts on abutting properties outside of the BHOD, landscape design should maximize use of green infrastructure stormwater best management practices (BMPs) such as pervious paving, bioretention systems, rain gardens, bioswales, terraces, and stormwater planters to slow and treat stormwater runoff.